darinz/ML/01_linear_models/01_linear_regression/01_linear_regression.md

 Minimizing the cost function $J(\theta)$ (or equivalently, the MSE) leads to the best fit line or hyperplane for the data, according to the least-squares criterion.

+## From Problem Formulation to Optimization

+Having established the foundation of linear regression with our hypothesis function and cost function, we now face the critical question: **How do we actually find the optimal parameters $\theta$ that minimize our cost function?**

+The cost function $J(\theta) = \frac{1}{2} \sum_{i=1}^n (h_\theta(x^{(i)}) - y^{(i)})^2$ gives us a mathematical way to measure how well our model fits the data, but we need an algorithm to find the values of $\theta$ that make this cost as small as possible.

+In the next section, we'll explore **gradient descent** and the **LMS (Least Mean Squares) algorithm**, which provide iterative methods to find these optimal parameters.
+These algorithms are fundamental not just for linear regression, but for much of machine learning, as they form the basis for training more complex models like neural networks.

+The beauty of gradient descent is that it works by following the "downhill" direction of our cost function, taking small steps toward the minimum.
+We'll see how this simple idea leads to powerful optimization algorithms that can handle datasets of any size.

 ---

 **Next: [LMS Algorithm](02_lms_algorithm.md)** - Learn about gradient descent and the LMS algorithm for optimizing the cost function.